About Our Facilities

 Fulton Hall, located at the north end of the campus mall, contains a black box theatre; a photography studio and darkrooms; ceramics, drawing, graphic design, painting and sculpture studios; the faculty offices for the Art, Communication Arts, and Music, Theatre and Dance departments; an electronic piano room; practice and listening rooms for music students and orchestra; and choral rehearsal rooms.
-The departments of Sociology and Political Science, the dean’s office, general purpose classrooms, a lecture hall, the University Gallery and Delmarva Public Radio also are located in Fulton Hall.
+The departments of Sociology and Political Science, the dean’s office, general purpose classrooms, a lecture hall, the University Gallery and Delmarva Public Media also are located in Fulton Hall.

 The SU Art Galleries extend the University’s cultural commitment to the community.
 The University Gallery (Fulton Hall) and Downtown Campus (The Gallery Building, West Main Street) comprise a regional, membership-supported free arts resource.

 Grounds Building and Greenhouse

 The Grounds Building and Greenhouse are where seasonal planting materials are grown for use around campus and at special events.